Ariana Grande’s New Pastel Pink Hair Is Her First Hair Change in a Year

 Let’s be frank: Ariana Grande isn’t known for her mind-blowing hair changes.
-For the most part, the 24-year-old singer has been sporting the same ass-length, high ponytail for the past half-decade.
+For the most part, the 24-year-old singer has been sporting the same ass-length high ponytail for the past half-decade.
 Yeah, she got bangs, but that was over a year ago.
-Given all this information, you would understand our excitement when we opened up our Instagram yesterday to find out the “Into You” singer straight-up dyed her hair pink.
+Given all this information, you would understand our excitement when we opened up our Instagram yesterday to find out the “Into You” singer dyed her hair pastel pink.

 MORE: Ariana Grande Sparks Engagement Rumors With Diamond Ring at Manchester Benefit concert

-No, this is not a drill.
-A year since her last grande hair change, the “Dangerous Woman” artist just switched her hair up big time by ditching her medium brown for pastel pink.
-The former Nickelodeon star showed off her new do in an Instagram video of her riding backseat in a car through Tokyo.
+A year since her last grande hair change, the “Dangerous Woman” artist appeared to have switched her hair up big time by ditching her medium brown for pastel pink.
+The former Nickelodeon star showed off her new ‘do in an Instagram video featuring herself riding in the backseat of a car through Tokyo.

 In the video, Grande looks almost unrecognizable with shoulder-grazing pink hair with piecey fringe bangs.
-She topped off the look with a cat filter because we know the girl loves her cat ears.
-Grande’s pink isn’t the first time we’ve seen her experiment with bright-colored hair either.
+She topped off the look with a cat filter, because we know the girl loves her cat ears.
+Grande’s pink isn’t the first time we’ve seen her experiment with brightly colored hair, though.
 If you remember the actress’s Nickelodeon days, you’ll recall her sporting fiery red locks.

 MORE: This Meme of Victoria Justice Shading Ariana Grande Is the Best Thing You’ll See Today

 Now for the hard part.
 Turns out, like a lot of untrustworthy celebrity hair changes these days, Grande’s pink hair is simply a wig.
 Falling into the same trap as Zendaya‘s bangs or Selena Gomez‘s extensions, we’re embarrassed to say that we were nearly duped.
-How we’ll ever trust the hair gods again?
-Only time will tell.
+How will we ever trust the hair gods again?
+Oh, right—we never should.